na-na-hi/renget/archive/RibombeeBuckler2.md

 “Settle down,” the unknown Pokemon replied.
 “Didn’t mean to scare you.
 I’m over here.”

 Team Buckler tracked the voice to a darker patch of the forest, shaded under a dense part of the canopy.
-A shadowy figure about a foot taller than Testa or Booker emerged from behind a tree.
+A shadowy figure about a foot taller than Testa or Cooper emerged from behind a tree.
 It seemed to be a Pokemon wearing a black hooded cloak.
 It moved closer and removed its hood as it stepped into a sunny spot, revealing its identity: a Dewott.

 “Hope I ain’t interruptin’ anything,” he said.
 “But like I said, I think I can help you.
 And at the same time, I bet you two can help me.
 Let’s talk.”